microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 In this hands-on lab, you will learn how to:

-- Deploy an Ethereum blockchain network on Azure
+- Deploy a blockchain on Azure
 - Write smart contracts in Solidity
 - Deploy smart contracts to Ethereum networks
 - Invoke smart contracts from Node.js